RockeTCodes/ethereum-contract-inbox/README.md

 # ethereum-contract-inbox
-This is my first ethereum contract project .
+This is my first ethereum blockchain based project .
 It's a simple contract allowing users to "Set New message" and "Get Message".

 The old version i.e "inbox" is deployed at 0xA8C59AfB2E06089ED21771a38e58DD717970d819 on goerli test network.